peter-wachira/TMDBClient/README.md

 </a>
 </p>

-# Movies
+# TMDB Client
-This is my simple app working with clean architecture.
+This is my simple app demonstration the use of clean architecture.
 It gets data from the [TMDB API](https://www.themoviedb.org/documentation/api) and entertains the user using clean architecture and MVVM.

 ## Prerequisite